 Inclusions:

-Across town and pointing high into the sky as a symbol for power is KAFD, or King Abdullah Financial District, the strikingly modern heart of business of the Kingdom and more and more the wider Gulf region.
-Have a look at the mosque in an equally bold design before traveling further into the future visiting The Line Experience.
-This stunning complex of halls explains how The Line, the future main city in NEOM is being built and how life inside will be for its 9 million inhabitants
+After lunch at a traditional restaurant, across town and pointing high into the sky as a symbol for power is KAFD, or King Abdullah Financial District, the strikingly modern heart of business of the Kingdom and more and more the wider Gulf region.
+Explore the mosque's striking design, followed by a coffee break in the financial district.

-Enjoy a great dinner at one of the top quality restaurants of the Bujairi Terrace to complete what was just day one!
+Enjoy a great dinner at one of the top quality restaurants of the Bujairi Terrace!

 Overnight in Riyadh.